-- Military Manual on the Law of the Danish Armed Forces in International Military Operations, September 2016, pp. 45, 115, & 154.
+Danish Ministry of Defence, Military Manual on International Law Relevant to Danish Armed Forces in International Operations, September 2016, pp. 87, 73, 195, & 422.

 Ecuador

 Higher Education Law, 2010

 Article 19 - Inviolability of university campuses.

 The campuses of universities and polytechnics are inviolable and cannot be searched except in the cases as for a person's home, as provided in the Constitution and the law.
 They must be used exclusively for the fulfillment of the aims and objectives set out in this law.